-The proposed Secondary Plan Amendment and Zoning By-Law Amendment was circulated to City Departments, commenting agencies and property owners within 240 metres of the subject lands in accordance with and exceeding the Planning Act requirements.
-Notice signs were also placed on the subject lands to advise members of the public that an application had been filed with the City.
+The proposed Secondary Plan Amendment and Zoning By-Law Amendment was circulated to City Departments and commenting agencies for comment.
+Similarly, notice of the application and the public meeting was provided to property owners within 240 metres of the subject lands which exceeds (double) the Planning Act requirement.
+Notice signs were also placed on the subject lands, and were posted to the Brampton Guardian and the City's website to advise members of the public that an application had been filed with the City and of the public meeting.
 This report along with the complete application requirements, including studies, have been posted to the City's website.